patrick-elmquist/bigrams/README.md

 # bigrams
 A script for analyzing documents for most  common symbols and bigrams and trigrams of symbols.

+Rules:
-Single: Symbols, digits and whitespace, no letters
+- Single: Symbols, digits and whitespace, no letters
-Tuple: Symbols, no letters, digits and whitespace
+- Tuple: Symbols, no letters, digits and whitespace
-Triple: Symbols and whitespace as 2nd char, no letters and digits
+- Triple: Symbols and whitespace as 2nd char, no letters and digits

 Arguments:
 - File types